Which is the best MIDI keyboard for FL Studio?

 The M-Audio Oxygen 49 – which sits nicely in the middle of its 25-key and 61-key siblings – is a little costlier than most MIDI keyboards.
 But this is because it features velocity-sensitive keys in addition to 8 backlit orange trigger pads, 8 knobs and 8 faders.

-Of course, that’s a lot to put on one keyboard dashboard, but it’s the perfect MIDI keyboard for those who want full control with enough keys to rival standard keyboards and small digital pianos.
+Of course, that’s a lot to put on one keyboard dashboard, but it’s the perfect MIDI keyboard for those who want full control with enough keys to rival standard keyboards and small size digital pianos.

 - Versatility – The M-Audio Oxygen comes in 25-key, 49-key and 61-key options.